 Welcome to the Podiatry Blog for Dr Richard Blake of San Francisco, California.I hope the information enclosed can help people with their foot and ankle problems.
-Questions for now can not be taken since I am dealing with my own health problem and finding it hard to sit and type.
+Questions can be sent to email@example.com and I will try to be prompt in answering.
 Please tell others in need of medical advice about my blog.
 I hope and pray it helps you.
 Dr Rich Blake

 Sunday, January 27, 2013